plus3it/SystemPrep/SCTM.md

 - **Project Name**
     - Refers to the name of the project that implements the security controls.
+- **Targets**
+    - Refers to the list of Operating System or application versions to which the project or configuration item applies.
 - **Control Ref.**
     - Refers to the ID or paragraph number of the listed control or requirement.